-The "appropriate trustees" are the trustees of the receiving union in every case except one.
-That case concerns any property which is to be held for a branch of the receiving union; "the appropriate trustees" then are the trustees of that branch.
-However, even in that case, if the rules of the receiving union provide that such branch property is to be held by the trustees of the receiving union itself, then "the appropriate trustees" will be the trustees of the receiving union.
+The "appropriate trustees" are the trustees of the receiving employers' association in every case except one.
+That case concerns any property which is to be held for a branch of the receiving association, and "the appropriate trustees" of that property are the trustees of that branch.
+However, even in that case if the rules of the receiving association provide that such branch property is to be held by the trustees of the receiving association itself then the appropriate trustees will be the trustees of the receiving association.

-The result is that the property of the transferring union (except public stocks and securities) will transfer automatically unless there is a statement about it in the instrument of transfer.
-Nothing need be said in the instrument about any property which the parties are content to allow to vest in the trustees of the receiving union.
-Neither is it required to say anything about property which is intended to be vested in the trustees of a branch of the receiving union for the benefit of that branch (since they are the "appropriate trustees" for that property).
-Nevertheless, if any property is to be held for the benefit of a branch, it is advisable, for reasons of clarity, to specify the property and the branch in the instrument.
+The result is that the property of the transferring association (except public stocks and securities) will transfer automatically unless there is a statement about it in the instrument of transfer.
+Nothing need be said in the instrument about any property which the parties are content to allow to vest in the trustees of the receiving association.
+Nor is it required to say anything about property which is intended to be vested in the trustees of a branch of the receiving association for the benefit of that branch (since they are the "appropriate trustees" for that property).
+Nevertheless, if any property is to be held for the benefit of a branch, it is advisable, for the sake of clarity, to specify the property and the branch in the instrument.

-If any property of the transferring union is intended to be transferred to any recipient other than the "appropriate trustees", then that property must be specified in the instrument, and the instrument must also state what is to be done with it.
-An example might be a proposal to transfer certain property into a special trust fund for members or officials of the transferring union who have already retired.
+If any property of the transferring association is intended to be transferred to any recipient other than the "appropriate trustees", then that property must be specified in the instrument, and the instrument must also state what is to be done with it.
+An example might be a proposal to transfer certain property into a special trust fund for members or officials of the transferring association who have already retired.

-4. The instrument shall be signed by three members of the committee of management or other governing body, and the secretary, of each of the unions.
+4. The instrument shall be signed by three members of the committee of management or other governing body, and the secretary, of each of the organisations.

 Before the instrument is signed it is usual and advisable to send the Certification Office an unsigned draft for examination in case revisions are necessary before it can be approved.
-When the draft has been cleared by the Certification Office, two copies should be signed by the persons indicated above and the originals, not photocopies, sent for the formal approval of the Certification Officer, who will return one copy endorsed 'Approved'.
-Notice]
+When the draft has been cleared with the Certification Office, two copies should be signed by the persons indicated above and the originals, not photocopies, sent for the formal approval of the Certification Officer who will return one copy endorsed 'Approved'.